JAN EDGAR LANGBEIN

 “I believe we can end domestic violence in our lifetime through focused education and support of our youngest citizens.”

-Ruth has been at Genesis for nine years advocating for and providing cutting-edge services to women and children who have experienced domestic violence.
-As the senior director of clinical and non-residential services, she supervises and train clinicians across all locations to guarantee that Genesis is providing best-practice therapies for clients.
+Ruth has been at Genesis since 2011 advocating for and providing cutting-edge services to women and children who have experienced domestic violence.
+As the senior director of clinical and non-residential services, she supervises and trains clinicians across all locations to guarantee that Genesis is providing best-practice therapies for clients.
 She seeks out, develops, oversees and integrates trauma-informed programs to ensure the organization and staff continue to be thought leaders in the movement to end domestic violence.
-Ruth is EMDR certified and a CPT provider, in addition to providing expert testimony in court on behalf of survivors.
+Ruth is EMDR certified, an EMDRIA Consultant, and a CPT provider, in addition to providing expert testimony in court on behalf of survivors.

 “It is an honor to walk alongside a woman in her journey towards healing, and I

 especially love seeing a mother’s and child’s relationship be strengthened and

 restored through the therapy process.”

 JORDYN LAWSON, MA LPC-S